Tirthraj1605/Optical-Character-Recognition-OCR/README.md

-This project involves developing an Optical Character Recognition (OCR) system using Python and popular machine learning libraries like pytesseract-ocr.
+This project involves developing an Optical Character Recognition (OCR) system using Python and popular machine learning libraries like "pytesseract-ocr".
 The goal is to accurately extract text from images, enabling the conversion of printed or handwritten text into digital format